cilinmengye/NEO/README.md

 Online LLM inference powers many exciting applications such as intelligent chatbots and autonomous agents.
 Modern LLM inference engines widely rely on request batching to improve inference throughput, aiming to make it cost-efficient when running on expensive GPU accelerators.
 However, the limited GPU memory has largely limited the batch size achieved in practice, leaving significant GPU compute resources wasted.

 NEO is an online LLM inference system that offloads part of attention compute and KV cache states from the GPU to the local host CPU, effectively increasing the GPU batch size and thus inference throughput.
 To this end, NEO proposes asymmetric GPU-CPU pipelining and load-aware scheduling to balance GPU and CPU loads and fully utilize their compute and memory resources.
+Our MLSys'25 paper is [here](https://yangzhou1997.github.io/paper/neo_mlsys25.pdf).

 ## Requirements